Avian flu

 What makes this outbreak different?

-Low pathogenic strains of avian flu naturally circulate in wild waterfowl and do not kill wild birds.
-Detections of highly pathogenic avian influenza strains are less common.
-The last one occurred in the winter of 2014-2015 and mostly affected domestic poultry and some raptors before being replaced by a low pathogenic strain.
+Low pathogenic strains of avian flu naturally circulate in wild waterfowl and typically do not kill wild birds.
+Historically, detections of highly pathogenic avian influenza (HPAI) strains have been less common and mostly affected domestic poultry and some raptors before being replaced by a low pathogenic strain.

 What are the symptoms of the disease?